 Penn (Wharton) Admissions Essays

 - What do you aspire to achieve, personally and professionally, through the Wharton MBA?
 (500 words)

 - Academic engagement is an important element of the Wharton MBA experience.
 How do you see yourself contributing to our learning community?
 (500 words)

 Yale Admissions Essays

-- The Yale School of Management provides a leadership education characterized by broad-minded and intellectually curious students with diverse backgrounds, a distinctive integrated curriculum, connections to one of the great research universities in the world, and the broad reach of an innovative and expanding global network of top business schools.
-What will you contribute to the Yale SOM community, and how will being part of it help you extend your professional vision?
-(300 words)
+- The Yale School of Management provides leadership education for broad-minded, rigorous, and intellectually curious students with diverse backgrounds; a distinctive integrated curriculum; connections to one of the great research universities in the world; and the broad reach of an innovative and expanding global network of top business schools.
+What motivates you to apply to the Yale School of Management for your MBA?
+What will you contribute to Yale and Yale SOM?
+(450 words)